JohnChod2130/EDAMAME_2016_GitHub_Tutorial/Github_Tutorial.md

 ![img2](/img/Clone.png)

 * Click on that and then copy the link by clicking on the clipboard icon.
-*  Find a local directory that you want this repository to be added to.
-For example, I will place this repository in the following directory: /Users/JohnChod2130/Documents/GITHUBREPOS/EDAMAME/. cd into that directory clone the URL just copied:
+*  Choose a local directory that you want this repository to be added to.
+Change into that directory and clone the URL just copied:

 ```
 git clone git clone https://github.com/edamame-course/2016-tutorials.git